cnobile2012/dcolumn/README.md

  3. as `str`
    * A delimiter keyword used to define the next argument.
  4. name `str`
-   * The variable name created in the context that will hold the value of the slug. ex. if the slug is `first-name` the context variable could be `first_name`.
+   * The variable name created in the context that will hold the value of the slug. ex.
+If the slug is `first-name` the context variable could be `first_name`.

 #### combine_contexts
 The `combine_contexts` tag combines two different context variables.
 This would often be used to get the template error from a form for a specific slug. ex.
-The combination of `form.error` and `relation.slug` would give you the error for the form `input` element.
+The combination of `form.error` and `relation.slug` would give you the error for a form `input` element.

  1. obj `instance object`
    * Any instance object that has member objects.